 About Me & How I Work

 I am an experienced counsellor with particular depth of experience in bereavement and loss, including sudden and traumatic death and suicide.
-I volunteered with the national Bereavement charity Cruse for four years, gaining valuable insight into the support they offer and the complexities of grief through in-depth training and practice.
+I volunteered with the national bereavement charity Cruse over four years, gaining valuable insight into the support they offer for the complexities of grief, through in-depth training and practice.

 Qualifications & Training: